Arkholme-with-Cawood: Thankful Village

 Arkholme Village Hall, designed by Mason Gillibrand Architects of Caton, Lancaster, was completed in 2004 and won an RICS Community Benefit Award in 2005.

 Cawood

 Cawood was originally the forest owned by the Lords of Hornby, hence the "wood" in its name.

 Broadband

-Arkholme was the one of the first places connected to the Broadband 4 Rural North high speed broadband network.
+Arkholme was one of the first places connected to the Broadband 4 Rural North high speed broadband network.